 If you want to find out for yourself, Room B340 is now welcoming overnight guests again (well, maybe not quite welcoming).

-You may also enjoy: The Historic (and Haunted) Francis Marion Hotel, Charleston
+Are you a fan of haunted hotels?
+You’ll also like: The Historic (and Haunted) Francis Marion Hotel, Charleston

 Ghost Tours of the Queen Mary